-Why is forestry so tax efficient?
+Why is forestry so tax efficient for UK residents?

 There is no income tax when selling timber and no Capital Gains Tax (CGT) on the increase in value of timber.
 The increase in the value of land is subject to CGT.
 A commercial forest will also qualify for Business Property Relief (BPR), which provides 100% relief from inheritance tax (IHT), after two years of ownership.